religiosa1/tgnotifier/README.md

 available configuration values.

 Supported enviromental variables are:
-- ENV controls the loggger output, possible values are "local", "development", "production"
 - BOT_TOKEN bot token as provided by BotFather
 - BOT_RECIPIENTS list of recipients' telegram Ids, separated by comma
 - BOT_API_KEY your API Key (see bellow)
 - BOT_LOG_LEVEL verbosity level of logs, possible values are 'debug', 'info', 'warn', and 'error'
+- BOT_LOG_TYPE controls the loggger output, possible values are "text" and "json"
 - BOT_ADDR address on which we're launching the http server, defaults to "localhost:6000"`
 - BOT_CONFIG_PATH path to configuration file